kurttomlinson/oProject/README.md

 		*	external\_reference - Content: None.
 Attributes: None.
 			*	external\_id - Content: The unique id used to identify the part at the external\_source.
 Attributes: None.
 			*	external\_source - Content: The external source that is used to provide an easy means to quickly acquire the part.
 Acceptable sources are currently limitied to Digi-Key and Octopart.
 Attributes: None.
+		*	schematic_id - Content: The identification tokens (such as R1, C1, Q1, etc.) that identify this part in the schematic.
+This list should be comma delimited and/or use hypens to indicate a range of values (e.g. "R1,R2", "C3-5", or "Q1, Q6-9").
+Attributes: None
 		*	image - Content: None.
 Attributes: "url" is a relative path to the image.

 ###Steps file